Do You Need a Real Estate Agent for New Construction?

 You may want a buyer's agent if you plan to work with a builder or developer.

-Agents familiar with new construction transactions will know what to look for in a developer's contract and can help you understand price breakdowns for certain features and labor costs.
+Agents familiar with new construction transactions will know what to look for in a developer's contract and can help you understand price breakdowns for certain features and labor costs, or upgrade costs.
+They can also help you compare floor plans, incentives, and timelines.

 Some agents also have direct experience with local developers, and they may know which ones are more trustworthy or which companies are doing better financially.